bekiindrewind/laurens-list/ARCHITECTURE_QUICK_REFERENCE.md

   - Update `.env` file on server

 - [ ] **Set Up Automated Deployment (Optional)**
-  - Create `webhook-listener.js` (or copy from template)
+  - Create `webhook-listener.js` (or copy from template) - for dev
+  - Create `webhook-listener-prod.js` (or copy from template) - for production
   - Create `deploy-dev-webhook.sh` (or copy from template)
+  - Create `deploy-prod-webhook.sh` (or copy from template)
-  - Create `Dockerfile.webhook` (or copy from template)
+  - Create `Dockerfile.webhook` (or copy from template) - for dev
+  - Create `Dockerfile.webhook.prod` (or copy from template) - for production
-  - Update `docker-compose.yml` with webhook service
+  - Update `docker-compose.yml` with webhook services
-  - Configure GitHub webhook
+  - Configure GitHub webhooks (separate for dev and production)
-  - Set up DNS A record for webhook subdomain
+  - Set up DNS A records for webhook subdomains
-  - See `WEBHOOK_SETUP_INSTRUCTIONS.md` for details
+  - See `WEBHOOK_SETUP_INSTRUCTIONS.md` for dev setup
+  - See `PRODUCTION_WEBHOOK_SETUP.md` for production setup

 ## Key Files